 - Changes needed to operate our business in a profitable and prudent manner

 - Changes in the risk make-up of customers or the overall mix of fees and charges applied, or both

-- Communication You agree that we may communicate with you (unless otherwise required by law) by telephone, postal or electronic mail to the address details you have provided in this agreement or which you otherwise provide.
-If you change any of the address details (whether postal, email or telephone) that you have provided to us you must let us have the updated address as soon as practicable.
+- Communication We may communicate with you by telephone, postal or electronic mail to the address details you have provided in this Agreement or which you otherwise provide.
+If you change any of the address details that you have provided you must let us have the updated address as soon as practicable.